UML-Cyber-Security/CCDC_Web_Security_Event/Task-Documents/Task2-Proxy/Task2-Walkthrough.md

 # Task 2 - Proxy Implementation Walkthrough

-If you perform a `docker ps -a` command on your machine, you'll notice that there is a container called "**CONFIRM THE NGINX CONTAINER NAME**".
+If you perform a `docker ps -a` command on your machine, you'll notice that there is a container called "proxy".

 **INSERT DOCKER PS IMAGE HERE**